Boston Massacre Historical Society

 The first British troops arrived in Boston in October 1768 and from then onwards there was continuous antagonism between the people of Boston and the those trying to enforce the King's rule.
 The newspapers printed accounts of the 'atrocities' committed by the occupiers.
 British officers made every effort to prevent trouble.

-The Famous Gravure
+The Famous Engraving

 Paul Revere who also participated in the Boston Tea Party was quick to make the engraving but allowed several major inaccuracies.